Chen Yuanda: Construction of Huangyi Hall

-Liu Yuan died in 310 and was succeeded by Liu He, although He was quickly assassinated and replaced through a coup by his brother, Liu Cong, that same year.
+Liu Yuan died in August 310 and was succeeded by Liu He, who was quickly assassinated and replaced through a coup by his brother, Liu Cong, that same year.
 Between 304 and 313, Yuanda grew to the position of Minister of Justice.
-In 313, Liu Cong made his Honoured Lady, Liu E as his empress.
-To honour her, Liu Cong built Huangyi Hall (䳨儀殿).
+In 313, Liu Cong made his Honoured Lady, Liu E his empress.
+To honour her, Liu Cong built Huangyi Hall.
 Yuanda reprimanded Liu Cong for this, as Cong had already carried out many projects in the past.
-He states that now that Han was on the verge of replacing the Jin dynasty in the north, Liu Cong should present himself more frugally to the people and concentrate in spending the treasury on expelling the remaining Jin remnants.
+He said that now that Han was on the verge of replacing the Jin dynasty in the north, Liu Cong should present himself more frugally to the people and concentrate on spending the treasury on expelling the remaining Jin remnants.
 Liu Cong was insulted by Yuanda's rebuking, and ordered him to be executed.

-As Chen Yuanda was brought out for his execution, he passed through Xiaoyao Garden (逍遙園) in Lizhong Court (李中堂), another one of Liu Cong's courts.
-He was being led under the trees of the court's garden when somehow, Yuanda managed to chain himself to one of the trees with the chains around his hands.
+As Chen Yuanda was brought out for his execution, he passed through Xiaoyao Garden in Lizhong Court, another one of Liu Cong's courts.
+He was being led under the trees of the court's garden when somehow, Yuanda chained himself to one of the trees with the chains around his hands.
 The attendants tried to free him, but Yuanda refused to let them do so.
 As Yuanda delayed his execution, many of Liu Cong's ministers pleaded his innocence to Liu Cong to prevent his execution.
 Liu Cong made no response but soon enough, Liu E took notice of the situation.
-Liu E submitted her husband a petition asking him to spare Yuanda from death.
+Liu E submitted to her husband a petition asking him to spare Yuanda from death.

 With both his ministers and wife siding with Yuanda, Cong eventually pardoned him.
-Upon meeting Yuanda, he said, "You ought to be the one fearing me, but right now it is me who is fearing you."
-The two men reconciled, and Liu Cong even went as far as renaming Xiaoyao Garden to Naxian ("Receiving the Worthies") Garden and Lizhong Court to Kuixian ("Shamed by the Worthies") Court due to the incident.
+Upon meeting Yuanda, he said, "You ought to be the one fearing me, but right now it's me who is fearing you!"
+The two men reconciled, and Liu Cong even went as far as renaming Xiaoyao Garden to Naxian Garden (Accepting the Virtuous Garden) and Lizhong Court to Kuixian Court (Shamed by the Virtuous Court) due to the incident.